Info for Journalists

 Need a story lead or a trusted expert to interview?
-AusSMC can help.
+The AusSMC can help.

-Get advanced access to all the science news that matters to Australians through our digital news platform Scimex.
-Covering over 3,000 stories every year on health, environment, science and technology, Scimex provides research under embargo and expert reactions to breaking news.
-Sign up to access Scimex if you don't want to miss a thing!
+Get advanced access to all the science news that matters through our digital news platform Scimex.
+Covering over 3,000 stories every year on health, environment, technology and more, Scimex provides research under embargo and Expert Reactions to breaking news.

-We can make it easier for you to report science by providing confidential one-on-one advice or in-newsroom training.
+We can make it easier for you to report science by providing confidential one-on-one advice.

 Some additional tips on reporting science can also be found here.

-Contact us if you need a second opinion or to arrange a free session in your newsroom.
+Contact us to arrange a session for your newsroom.

 Thanks to support from the International Science Council’s Regional Focal Point for Asia and the Pacific, The AusSMC has been able to continue expanding our work into the Pacific.
 We now have a continuing stream of science stories relevant to the Pacific on Scimex as well as Pacific experts and journalists registered with the platform.
 We are also working to develop and deliver a programme of workshops and resources specifically for Pacific Island scholars and journalists to increase science media capability in the region.